dimagi/commcare-hq/docs/messaging/sms_backends.rst

-        object as an argument and is responsible for interfacing with the SMS Gateway's API to send the SMS; if you want the framework to retry the SMS, raise an exception in this method, otherwise if no exception is raised the framework takes that to mean the process was successful
+        object as an argument and is responsible for interfacing with the SMS Gateway's API to send the SMS; if you want the framework to retry the SMS, raise an exception in this method, otherwise if no exception is raised the framework takes that to mean the process was successful.
+        Unretryable error responses may be recorded on the message object with `msg.set_gateway_error(message)` where `message` is the error message or code returned by the gateway.

 #.
 Add the backend to settings.HQ_APPS and settings.SMS_LOADED_SQL_BACKENDS